padibona/Fintech-Project-3/README.md

 * Did not get around to Adding in the ERC-1155 functionality.
 * Was not able to add in the questing funtionality.

+# Screenshot of high level application which has the erik_app.py as the main window.

 ![alt=””](src/images/broken_app.png)